UNC again faces NCAA extra-benefits charge in academic case

 UNC has faced five top-level charges in all three versions, including lack of institutional control, though a charge of failure to monitor from the second notice was incorporated within the institutional-control charge in the third notice.

-Athletic director Bubba Cunningham said in a conference call on Thursday that the school had ''serious concerns'' about a process he said ''has gotten off track'' in a case tied to the school's long-running academic fraud scandal.
+Athletic director Bubba Cunningham said in a conference call Thursday that the school had ''serious concerns'' about a process he said ''has gotten off track'' in a case tied to the school's long-running academic fraud scandal.

 ''I have to admit I'm surprised and disappointed by the entire third NOA,'' Cunningham said. ''Again, I have never seen three notices on the same case.
 And the charge of the enforcement staff is to investigate and properly assess the facts to bylaws, and to have such a moving target is confounding to me.''

 UNC had appeared before an infractions committee panel in October solely to discuss procedural arguments it had made in response to the second NOA.
 The school also released a Nov.
-28 letter from the panel - led by Southeastern Conference Commissioner Greg Sankey - stating it had instructed the enforcement staff to revisit the charges to review whether they ''are alleged in a fashion to best decide this case.''
+28 letter from the panel - led by Southeastern Conference Commissioner and infractions committee chair Greg Sankey - stating it had instructed the enforcement staff to revisit the charges to review whether they ''are alleged in a fashion to best decide this case.''

 That step was of particular concern to UNC officials, with attorney Richard J. Evrard writing a Wednesday letter to Sankey regarding ''a process that increasingly lacks clarity on what (UNC) is expected to defend.''
 He also stated Sankey previously refused to add letters between UNC and the NCAA enforcement staff explaining what led to the removal of the improper-benefits charge after the first notice.